Curriculum - English

 Link to parents

 Each week includes opportunities for independent writing within English lessons.
 There are also frequent opportunities for independent writing throughout other curriculum areas.
-During each Assessment Week the children do an extended piece of writing which is then used for assessment purposes.
+The children’s extended pieces are continually assessed and during each Assessment Week the children do an extended piece of writing which is then used for assessment purposes.

 Within English lessons there is also a focus on structure, grammar, punctuation, vocabulary and style.

-The school has adopted the Nelson scheme for handwriting.
+The school has adopted the Twinkl and Nelson fonts for handwriting.
 The children have opportunities to practise their handwriting on a daily basis.
 When the children have a consistent, fluent and joined handwriting style they are licenced to write with a pen and receive a certificate to verifying this.

 Children learn spellings using the spelling patterns from the National Curriculum 2014 with children in Years 1 – 6 issued with the Y1/2; Y3/4 or Y5/6 word lists accordingly.
 The children work on their spellings using a look, cover, write, check principle and are also required to use the spelling words in the context of a sentence.
 Spelling and Vocabulary books aid this process along with spelling related homework (as appropriate).